-Getting tons of very unqualified inbound leads sucks more than getting no leads at all because they’re a waste of time and money.
+Getting unqualified inbound leads sucks more than getting no leads at all.
+They’re a waste of time and money.
 When you have a sales team to back up, you can’t afford to get your pipeline clogged by that crap.

 At my company, we had 2 main groups of website visitors that made it to the demo landing page: